Your No-Nonsense Guide to NCL Drink Packages

 • More at Sea Program: For guests 1–8 aged 21 and over, the Unlimited Open Bar Package is part of NCL’s More at Sea program.
 Although the package is included in the program, guests pay a discounted daily rate that varies depending on the length of the cruise.
 For example, on a 7-day cruise, the discounted cost is $30 per person per day, and this rate includes gratuities.

-Since NCL turned Free at Sea to More at Sea, they’ve made the Open Bar Package more linear, including more drink options and higher-end alcohol than before, and they’ve eliminated their Premium Plus Beverage package.
+Since NCL transitioned from Free at Sea to More at Sea, they’ve made the Open Bar Package more linear, including more drink options and higher-end alcohol than before, and they’ve eliminated their Premium Plus Beverage package.

 If you’re interested in a drink package, you can opt for the More at Sea Open Bar when booking your reservation and pay the discounted package price of $30 per person per day.